qccoders/qccoders.github.io/CONTRIBUTING.md

     - You verify by `git status`

-4. Now do a merge by: `git merge upstream dev`
+4. Now do a merge by: `git merge upstream/dev`